Side Effects of Not Combing Hair Properly: Surprising Facts You Didn't Know

 Our hair is the most sensitive area of the whole body and requires utmost care.
-In this Blog, we will delve into the intricacies of hair, involving the function of hair, layers of hair and the do and don'ts for hair care.
+In this blog, we will delve into the intricacies of hair, involving the function of hair, layers of hair and the do's and don'ts for hair care and, most importantly, the side effects of not combing hair.

-The name of the Blog reads as "Why you should not comb your hair".
-It might sound surprising to you, as we have been taught to comb our hair regularly as it is meant to be good for hair health.
-Let us read the Blog and unlearn and learn new concepts about hair care which we are not aware of.
+This blog also talks about "Why you should not comb your hair".
+It might sound surprising to you, as we have been taught to comb our hair regularly, as it is meant to be good for hair health.
+Let us read the blog and unlearn and learn new concepts about hair care which we are not aware of.

 Table of Content: